 Let’s talk “quiet scenes.”
 What are they?
 How do you utilize them?
 How do you make sure they’re just as dynamic as scenes with lots of action?
 Come along as we discuss this roundtable style!
 Note: This post is done in a roundtable style where members of Writer’s Block Party discuss a topic together.
 QUESTION… Continue reading Roundtable #13: Quiet Scenes

 This post is co-written by Ashley and guest writer, Janella Angeles, author of the forthcoming WHERE DREAMS DESCEND.
 It’s a truth universally acknowledged that writing is rewriting—but let’s not forget the other undeniable truth that follows: revising is also re-revising.
 Admittedly, some unicorns have the gift of being smooth, fast revisers and we HATE them (just… Continue reading When Revising is Revising is Revising…

 We thought we’d do a post about how we intend to go into 2019.
 For many people that means resolutions, but we’re also adding our first reads.
 Because as writers we’re all huge readers too!
 So we all went around and answered the following 4 questions: What book we’re going to start off the new… Continue reading 2019 Resolutions & First Reads!

+UPDATE: See ALL of our CP Match Ups HERE!
 Happy 2019!
 Hope you all had a great 2018!
 A great way to start a new year is to make new connections and move forward with your writing!
 We all met up through various CP match-up posts like the one hosted by the amazing Susan Dennard.
-So you can imagine we love critique partner match ups… Continue reading Critique Partner Match Up 2019!
+So… Continue reading Critique Partner Match Up 2019!